api2doc/onbon.y2.api/README.md

 All above support border style.

 ### Border Style
 The border is a rectangle around the area.
-The visible range of the content will be reduced according to the width of the border after enabling border style.
+After enabling border style, the size fo the content will be reduced according to the width of the border.
 ```java
 // Enable
 AreaBorderStyle style = area.enableBorder(3);